-Before enrolling in a class the coursework must be approved by administration.
-Parental approval will also be required for a student to enroll in an Internet course.
+Before enrolling in a class, the coursework must be approved by administration.
+Parental approval will also be required for a student to enroll in an online class, fees for online college and credit recovery classes will be paid by student.

-Requirements for enrollment:
+Requirements for enrollment in online classes:

 - 1. Student must be a junior or senior. - 2.
 Students must be up to date for credits to graduate high school. (unless course is approved for credit recovery, or a Student Improvement Team or IEP team decision) - 3.
 Student must be in good standing with the school. - 4.
 Student must complete the course(s) and grades will need to be sent to the administration by the end of the semester in order for the class to be accepted for high school credit.
 This step is the responsibility of the student. - 5.
 Students must show competency in necessary skills of the computer.
 Evaluation will be based on passing previously enrolled computer and keyboarding classes.
 In the case of a transfer student: Evaluation can be based on classes taken at their previous school, our computer teacher's evaluation, be in good standing from the previous school, and approval from our district's administration. - 6.
 Students will have access to our computers to complete the course.
-At school this course should be worked on during a study hall or a time designated for an Internet course. - 7.
-Any Student using a school computer will be monitored by a member of the staff. - 8.
+At school this course should be worked on during a study hall or a time designated for an online class. - 7.
+Any Student taking an online will be monitored by a member of the staff. - 8.
 Computer use policy located in the school handbook will also be in effect while participating in the course. - 9.
 The student will be responsible for all fees associated with the class.